 Spanish version here.

-Back to school is coming, and the little ones of the house will return to their typical activities, including games.
+School is hard for some children, but they find a way to enjoy time with videogames.
 Basically we can divide them into the classics, from which the end is always announced without it coming, fortunately, and the new ones, which focus, above all, on the always attractive consoles that almost all children want.
 Consoles for children who, let’s not kid ourselves, enjoy a lot, and sometimes even more, parents.

 It is important, it is fundamental, that children play.
 Obsessed with studies is tremendously negative, and excessive pressure on children to study only causes an adverse reaction.
-It’s not a good idea for them to spend the day playing the game, but let’s not forget: it’s not a good idea for them to spend the day playing football or any other activity.
+It’s not a good idea for them to spend the day playing games, but let’s not forget: it’s not a good idea for them to spend the day playing football or any other activity.
 Everything has its time and quantity.
-Like everything else in life, they have to strike a balance.
+Like everything else in life, they have to find a balance.

 I’ve always been a lover of educational games.
 I already spoke at the time about games like Civilization, which allow to develop a vast culture about societies and their development.
 But there are subjects that, it seems, are reluctant to be fun and enjoyable – can you teach maths in ways that are fun and engaging for kids from age 4 to 17?
 Can maths stop being that bitter drink and become a fun and enjoyable subject to study, with effort, but with courage and enthusiasm?